 Ukiah, as the largest community in Mendocino County, is home to the majority of services, including most of the major shopping centers and medical facilities.
-Ukiah is a key recreational destination in the county and is home to government services, Mendocino College, and Ukiah Valley Medical Center.
+Ukiah is a key recreational destination in the county and is home to government services, Mendocino College, and Adventist Health Ukiah Valley.
 The smaller communities of Willits and Fort Bragg also provide access to shopping and basic services and some limited social and medical services.
-Most of the employment in the county is located in Ukiah, Willits, and Fort Bragg, although there are also agricultural sectors in rural areas that provide lower income jobs.
-Table 5outlines key activity centers in Mendocino County for low-income residents, older adults, and people with disabilities.
-This list includes medical facilities, retail, social services, large employers with significant low-income jobs and senior centers.
+Most of the employment in the county is located in Ukiah, Willits, and Fort Bragg, although there are also agricultural sectors in rural areas that provide lower-income jobs.

 Table 5 outlines key activity centers in Mendocino County for low-income residents, older adults, and people with disabilities.
-This list includes medical facilities, retail, social services, large employers with significant low-income jobs and senior centers.
+This list includes medical facilities, retail, social services, large employers with significant low-income jobs, and senior centers.